spice2x/substream/README.md

-# spiceweb
+# substream for spice2x

 A browser front end for [spice2x](https://github.com/spice2x/spice2x.github.io): shows the game screen and sends mouse/touch input back to it.
-Nothing else.
+That's all.

-## Setup
+## Setting up spice2x for API server

 Grab the latest zip from [Releases](https://github.com/spice2x/substream/releases) and unpack it anywhere.